isovector/take2/README.md

 rm init_project.sh
 ```

-After committing the newly created files, your project *should* be
+Add a user named **AccioServer** as a contributor with read-access on your
+*Github*- or *Bitbucket*-hosted repository.
+This will allow Accio to poll for
+code changes and keep our analytics up to date.

-Accio-enabled.
-Direct all of your developers to the **User Guide** section to
+Your project should now be Accio-enabled.
+Direct all of your developers to the
-get them connected.
+**User Guide** section to get them connected.